 The first verse and chorus talk about conflict from the viewpoint of a war.
-So this part of the song is exploring the physical side of conflict.
+So this part of the song explores the physical side of conflict.
 The first verse also notes how the idea of conflict goes against the ideas of God and religion.
-Again, like in Money, it's the people in power (the General) who are safe, while the ordinary working class people get killed serving that higher power.
+Again, like in "Money," it's the people in power (the General) who are safe, while the ordinary working-class people get killed serving that higher power.

 A spoken word segment makes up the next part of the song.
 The people talking here are discussing a fight one of the people speaking got into, which ties nicely into the conflict theme.

 The final verse talks about what conflict in society is (generally speaking) about.
 According to "Us and Them," conflict is about being with or without.
 This can include being with or without possessions, resources, etc. From this broader point of view, it lumps a song like "Money" into a subcategory of conflict.